You want to return to your marriage, but you also want to know how to get over your affair partner.

 Is it possible to process this grief with your Hurt Partner?

 Part of the grieving process for the Involved Partner is confronting their humility, neediness, and broken spirit.
 The involved Partner appreciates, through their grief, a growing awareness of their own self-focus and misplaced attachment.
 Perhaps with this deeper understanding, they might learn to tolerate their partner's relational failures as well.

-I suggest to Involved Partners who choose to return to their marriage that they avoid the pitfalls that will complicate their grief and extend their suffering:
+Involved Partners who choose to return to their marriage may want to avoid the pitfalls that will complicate their grief and extend their suffering: